dockstore/dockstore/README.md

     pip install cwl-runner  cwltool==1.0.20160316150250 schema-salad==1.7.20160316150109 avro==1.7.7

+You may need other pip installable tools like `typing`.
+This depends on your python environment.

 ### Building

 If you maven build in the root directory this will build not only the web service but the client tool: